 Publishing data to Google Fusion Tables requires an OAuth2 Service Account.

 Spreadsheets is Google’s cloud-hosted spreadsheet solution.
 Multimedia files are represented by including standard web links to the files.
 Repeats are also represented with links to the underlying data.
 All metadata is preserved.
-Spreadsheets has a 2 million cell limit, above which errors will be reported.
+Spreadsheets has cell limits above which errors will be reported.
 Spreadsheets also has an API that can be used to export/publish data.